Nick

 for paperwork.

-Now that we have more police and more arrests, expand the criminal
+* Now that we have more police and more arrests,

 justice system to deal appropriately with the criminals.
 This